-The following slides describe services only billable to Medi-Cal
+Services only billable to Medi-Cal

 Medi-Cal Only Collateral Services

 - Collateral is a service activity with a client's significant support person(s) in order to improve or maintain the mental health status of the client. - Who is a Significant Support Person?
 Any person identified by client or staff who has, or could have, a significant role in improving the client's mental health condition. - Client doesn't need to be present for Collateral services.